Neymar, Mbappé fail to lead PSG to 1st CL title

 The pair also failed to capitalize on PSG’s best opportunities in the second half.
 Mbappé’s run in the 72nd didn’t lead to a significant chance, and Neymar had the ball by his feet inside the area in stoppage time but failed to find the target or a teammate.

-The 28-year-old Neymar was having his big chance to shine and to show that he could win a European title without the help of Lionel Messi, when he lifted the trophy with Barcelona in 2015.
+The 28-year-old Neymar was having his big chance to shine and to show that he could win a European title without the help of Lionel Messi, his teammate when he lifted the trophy with Barcelona in 2015.
 It was also an opportunity for Neymar to prove that he has what it takes to be considered the best player in the world.

-The 21-year-old Mbappé entered the mini-tournament in Lisbon coming off an ankle ligament injury.
-He missed the first half of the quarterfinals against Atalanta but had started in the semifinals and the final.
+After picking up the runner-up’s medal on Sunday, Neymar got to touch the Champions League trophy as he walked past it.

 More AP soccer: https://apnews.com/Soccer and https://twitter.com/AP_Sports